PatrykSpierewka/Dermatology-MNIST-Classification/README.md

 </p>

 ### Data preprocessing:
-- greyscale: image dim from 28x28x3 to 28x28x1 (train set, test set)
+- greyscale: image dim from 28x28x3 to 28x28x1 (train set, test set),
-- flattening: image dim from 28x28x1 to 784x1 (train set, test set)
+- flattening: image dim from 28x28x1 to 784x1 (train set, test set),
-- normalization: pixels values from 0-255 to 0.0-1.0 (train set, test set)
+- normalization: pixels values from 0-255 to 0.0-1.0 (train set, test set),
-- augmentation: generating additional, similar images for each of the minority classes using tensorflow keras (only train set)
+- augmentation: generating additional, similar images for each of the minority classes using tensorflow keras (only train set).

+### MLP classification